geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/point.rst

 * Labeling of points is anchored to the point location.

-As points have no inherent shape of of their own, emphasis is placed on marking locations with an appropriate symbol.
+As points have no inherent shape of their own, emphasis is placed on marking locations with an appropriate symbol.

 Reference: